-Professional librarians holding full-time continuing appointment at the University of Delaware Library hold one of four academic ranks, assigned to reflect and express the professional status and accomplishments of the individual rather than the administrative nature or level of the individual’s immediate position or responsibilities.
-These four ranks are: Assistant Librarian, Senior Assistant Librarian, Associate Librarian, Librarian.
+Professional librarians holding a full-time continuing appointment at the University of Delaware Library hold one of four academic ranks, assigned to reflect and express the professional status and accomplishments of the individual rather than the administrative nature or level of the individual’s immediate position or responsibilities.
+These four ranks are: Assistant Librarian, Senior Assistant Librarian, Associate Librarian, and Librarian.
 The assignment of rank to the individual rather than to the position is parallel to and is modeled after faculty ranks, and affirms the principle that librarianship is a profession within the academic community.
 The University of Delaware Library librarian career ladder is described in detail in the “University of Delaware Library Rank and Promotion System” document linked below.

 The 2021 Rank and Promotion System document was approved by a vote of the librarians in the professional ranks on July 27, 2020 and was subsequently approved by the Vice Provost for Libraries and Museums on December 1, 2020 and by the University Provost on December 10, 2020.
 The 2021 document became effective on May 1, 2021 and governs the promotion process beginning 2021/2022 and onward.
 The first promotion(s) to result from the 2021 document will be effective July 1, 2022.

 University of Delaware Library, Museums and Press Rank and Promotion System document 2022*

 * Effective May 1, 2023